FREE GROCERY GUIDE

 This is something I was reminded of in a very personal way after the launch of my THYROID30 Cookbook.
 Those big pushes in life have a funny way of leading to big shifts within the body.
 Mine said, quite plainly: We're done.
 Time to rest.

-Below, I'll explain what somatics is, and why it matters so much for thyroid and autoimmune healing, how this practice landed in my lap at exactly the right moment, and how to use it.
+Below, I'll explain a bit about what somatics is, and why it matters so much for thyroid and autoimmune healing, how this practice landed in my lap at exactly the right moment, and how to use it.
 Then I'll hand you the gift of this somatic meditation, thanks to Jean's generosity, and get out of your way so you can experience this delicious reset for yourself.

 What Is Somatics, Anyway?